Beijing is enforcing a 14-day quarantine on international travelers, as coronavirus cases surge in Europe and US

 On Tuesday, Beijing reported six new confirmed cases of the coronavirus, all of which were imported cases, including five from Italy and one from the United States.

-International business travelers will be required to stay at a select number of designated hotels in Beijing where they will be tested for the virus.
+International business travelers, meanwhile, will be required to stay at a select number of designated hotels in Beijing, where they will be tested for the virus.
 They will not be permitted to leave until their test results have been returned.

 The city has cordoned off a whole wing of Terminal 3 at its massive Capital International Airport, using the area to screen and register all international arrivals.
 The authorities have also set up a transportation hub at an exhibition center near the airport, deploying a dedicated fleet of cars to drive arriving passengers to their homes or designated facilities for medical observation.